LeKibbitz/bridge-ai-projects/PROJECT_OVERVIEW.md

 ## Goal

-The FFB Database project aims to automate the extraction, transformation, and loading (ETL) of club and player data from the Fédération Française de Bridge (FFB) website into a modern, queryable Supabase/PostgreSQL database.
+The FFB Database project automates the extraction, transformation, and loading (ETL) of club and player data from the Fédération Française de Bridge (FFB) website into a modern, queryable Supabase/PostgreSQL database.
 This enables advanced analytics, reporting, and integration with other systems.

 ---